EntrixAU/VibeCodingPlaybook/enterprise-alignment.md

 - Ongoing learning opportunities such as monthly lunch-and-learn sessions, quarterly security updates, and annual attendance at AI conferences to keep teams up to date with the latest developments and best practices.

 ### 📋 Review & Update Policies

+The AI based development landscape changes quite significantly.
+Reviewing and adapting policies are a must for an enterprise to stay on top of this ever changing realm.

 **Maintain current and effective governance**

 - **Periodically audit AI tools**: Regular assessment of tool effectiveness and security